MarineEvoEcoLab/PublicResourceSection/README.md

 <img src="assets/media/Neptune_Hyrule_Photo.jpg" width="650">
 </p>

 **Tile 3.** Neptune Configuration with power bank, brain, and modules used in the aquarium design.
+AirGas tanks are hooked up to a automatic Gas changeover eliminator valves 6091 which is then attached to

 # Code

+## Apex Fusion

+Apex programming is designed to turn on or off devices plugged into Energy bars depending on logical arguments.
+For a tutorial on Apex programming and creating virtual outputs see [Neptune Apex Programming Tutorials, Part 5: Virtual Outputs](https://www.reef2reef.com/ams/neptune-apex-programming-tutorials-part-5-virtual-outputs.703/)

  **pH Control:**